dbriones49/Azure-SOC/README.md

 # Reviewed logs from the Linux VM
-From running a few filters, we are also able to see the numerous attempts to access the Linux server
+From running a few filters, I was also able to see the numerous attempts to access the Linux server

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/ba6cc010-f3d4-4aba-96b7-3828eaf7c4a1)